 Ho Chi Minh City

 We then continue to Hoi An, a picturesque town along the Thu Bon River.
 This exceptionally well-preserved example of a Southeast Asian trading port, dating from the 15th century, was declared a UNESCO World Heritage Site in 1999.
-Upon our arrival, we will enjoy some regional specialties for lunch.
+Upon our arrival, you may enjoy some regional specialties for lunch on your own.

 The evening will be yours to explore Hoi An, which is very festive at night, and you may enjoy dinner at one of the many wonderful restaurants in the Old Quarter.